exasol/script-languages/exaudfclient/docs/script_options_design.md

 ## Constraints

 - The parser implementation must be in C++.
-- The chosen parser implementation is [ctpg](https://github.com/peter-winter/ctpg), which supports the definition of Lexer and Parser Rules in C++ code.
 - The selected parser should allow easy encapsulation in a custom C++ namespace (UDF client linker namespace constraint)
 - The selected parser should not depend on additional runtime dependencies
 - The selected parser should have minimal compile time dependencies, i.e. no additional shared libraries or tools to generate C++ code